keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

 These "soldiers of sulfur" are here for *emas setan* --- <span style="color:#F1DD38">Satan's gold</span>. [*Description of why sulfur is left in high concentrations in volcanoes*]  [*Description of low global pay, but slightly above the tourism industry*].

-Sulfur mines now, are largely "museumified" but were once rich veins of the element [that fuelled the birth of the British chemical industry supporting the textile trade](https://www.journals.uchicago.edu/doi/epdf/10.1086/705370) and any deposits were once worth going to war to hoard.
+Sulfur mines now, are largely "museumified" but were once rich veins of the element [that fuelled the birth of the British chemical industry supporting the textile trade](https://www.journals.uchicago.edu/doi/epdf/10.1086/705370) and any deposits were once worth going to war to garuantee cheap supply.

 ### An infernal gateway: sulfur and the Sicilian Mafia